civboot/fngi/fngi.md

 ## Fngi basics

 Fngi is a stack based language.
-Most stack based languages (i.e. FORTH) use postfix notation, also called reverse polish notation.
-However, most "modern" (and more readable) languages use prefix notation, also called standard polish notation.
-Fngi uses mostly standard notation.
+This means arguments for a function can be gotten either from the current stack or an argument passed to them.
 Here are two examples to add 1 and 2, both are valid fngi:

 - prefix: `add(1, 2)`
 - postfix: `1 2 add;`

 In fngi, functions that accept arguments are labeled as PRE, meaning they use prefix notation (the exception is purely stack-altering functions: swp, drp, ovr, dup, dupn).
-Functions that don't accept arguments use postfix notation (they don't need `()` or `;`).
-However, by convention they are followed with `;`

-Fngi has a few tokens defined for documentation/syntactic surgar:
-- `,` does nothing and is intended as syntactic surgar (documentation) to separate arguments in functions.
-- `;` does nothing and is intended to be consumed when no arguments are being passed to a PRE function, i.e. `ret;`
-- `\` is a swiss-army knife comment, described below.
-It is NOT consumed by a pre function.

 Unlike C (or most languages) that have an abstract syntax tree, fngi goes about parsing in a radically simpler manner.
 Conceptually, functions (that take an input) take in only a _single token_ of input.
 So you can do `inc 1`.
 However, some tokens execute themselves to compile _more_ tokens, so you can also do `add(1, 2)`

+> Fngi has a few tokens defined for documentation/syntactic surgar:
+> - `,` does nothing and is intended as syntactic surgar (documentation) to
+>   separate arguments in functions.
+> - `;` does nothing and is intended to be consumed when no arguments are being
+>   passed to a PRE function, i.e. `ret;`
+> - `\` is a swiss-army knife comment, described below.
+It is NOT consumed by
+>   a pre function.

 This allows fngi's compiler to not keep track of an abstract syntax tree; compiling tokens "instantly" as they appear in the stream.
-This is critical for fngi to be able to self-bootstrap on very minimal targets like microcontrollers, but it also makes reasoning about fngi syntax very easy (in some ways).
+This is critical for fngi to be able to self-bootstrap on very minimal targets like microcontrollers, but it also makes reasoning about fngi syntax very easy.

 For example: `myFn 1`